-Health First Colorado must provide information about language access services in the top 15 threshold languages: Spanish, Vietnamese, Chinese, Korean, Russian, Amharic, Arabic, German, French, Nepali, Tagalog, Japanese, Oromo, Farsi and Polish.
-We call this a "Babel sheet."
+Health First Colorado must provide information about language access services in the top 15 threshold languages: Spanish, Chinese, Vietnamese, Korean, French, Russian, Amharic, Somali, Arabic, German, Farsi, Tagalog, Nepali, Polish, and Japanese.
+We call the document that provides information on how to get help in these languages a "Babel sheet."